New effort races to rescue civilians from Mariupol plant

 Pentagon spokesman John Kirby said Russian forces are making only “plodding” progress in the Donbas, while the institute said their operations there were “ineffectual” and had not secured any significant territorial gains in the preceding 24 hours.

-In fact, the extended standoff at the plant in Mariupol was helping to hinder Russia's plans for the Donbas, the British Defense Ministry said in an assessment on Friday.
+Russia may be struggling to execute its plan in the Donbas, in part, because it's bogged down at the plant in Mariupol, the British Defense Ministry said in an assessment on Friday.

 The fighting at the plant “has come at personnel, equipment and munitions cost to Russia,” it said.
 "Whilst Ukrainian resistance continues in Avozstal, Russian losses will continue to build and frustrate their operational plans in southern Donbas.”

-The Ukrainians say Russian troops have stormed the steelworks and are also striking it from the air, but the wife of one commander at the plant said they had vowed to “stand till the end.”
+The Ukrainians say Russian troops have stormed the steelworks and are also striking it from the air, but the wife of one commander at the plant said they would not surrender.

-“They won’t surrender,” Kateryna Prokopenko said Thursday after speaking by phone to her husband, Denys Prokopenko.
-“They only hope for a miracle.”
+“They only hope for a miracle,” Kateryna Prokopenko said Thursday after speaking by phone to her husband, Denys Prokopenko.

-Ukrainian President Volodymyr Zelenskyy was similarly defiant in his nightly video address.

-“There are many wounded (fighters), but they are not surrendering,” he said.
-“They are holding their positions.”

 The Russians have pulverized much of Mariupol, which had a prewar population of over 400,000, and a two-month siege that has trapped perhaps 100,000 civilians with little food, water, electricity or heat.
 Civilians sheltering inside the plant have perhaps suffered even more — hunkering underground without seeing daylight in months.